Kundan-debug/Distributed-Log-Aggregation-system/README.md

 - Anusri Sharma – PES1UG25CS803

 ## Project Overview
-This project implements a distributed log aggregation system using UDP socket programming.
+This project implements a distributed log aggregation system using UDP socket programming for fast, connectionless communication suitable for real-time log transmission.
 Multiple clients generate log messages and send them over the network to a centralized aggregation server.
-The server receives, orders, and processes logs in real time while supporting multiple concurrent clients.
+The server receives logs, timestamps and orders them based on arrival time, and processes them in real time while supporting multiple concurrent clients.

-The system also evaluates performance using throughput measurement and implements basic backpressure handling to prevent overload.
+The system also evaluates performance using throughput measurement (logs per second) and implements backpressure handling by limiting the log queue size to prevent memory overload.
+Since UDP is unreliable, some log messages may be lost or received out of order.

 ## Features
 - UDP Socket Communication – Low-level socket implementation
+- Connectionless Communication – No handshake required between client and server
 - Real-Time Log Streaming – Clients continuously send log data
 - Multi-Client Support – Multiple clients can send logs simultaneously
-- Time Ordering – Logs are ordered using timestamps
+- Time Ordering – Logs are ordered using timestamps generated at the server upon reception
 - Throughput Evaluation – Server measures logs received per second
 - Backpressure Handling – Server queue limit prevents overload